Officer who tackled Boston Marathon bomber retires

 As Pugliese and two other officers held Tsarnaev down, his younger brother, Dzhokhar Tsarnaev, sped toward them in an SUV.

-Pugliese grabbed Tamerlan by the belt to pull him out of harm's way.
+Pugliese grabbed Tamerlan Tsarnaev by the belt to pull him out of harm's way.

 “I felt the breeze of that car go by my face.
 It missed my face by inches,” Pugliese said.